FrancoisCapon/LoginToASqlite3DatabaseWithoutCredentialsWithAdminer/README.md

 ## :us: Adminer plugin to login to a SQLite3 database without credentials
-This plugin for the Web application [Adminer](https://www.adminer.org/en/) allows you to "connect to a database server [SQLite3](https://www.sqlite.org/index.html)" without the need to provide credentials.
+This plugin for the Web application [Adminer](https://www.adminer.org/en/) allows you to "connect to a database server [SQLite3](https://www.sqlite.org/index.html)" without the need to provide credentials **(no username and no password)**.
 > :warning: This plugin should not be used in a production environment:
 > * it gives access to all the SQLite3 databases accessible by the PHP script instance
 > * it allows you to create a SQLite3 database anywhere in the file system tree that can be accessed by the PHP script instance